top of page

 Design Your Next Phase of Life

-Decide What MattersOne-on-one counseling and support to navigate the new "old age."
+One-on-one coaching support to navigate the new "old age."
 What is left undone?
 What should be discarded?
-What is important to accomplish in this final phase of life?
+What is essential to accomplish in your Third Chapter of Life?

 End-of-Life Planning

-Plan for Peace of Mind Guidance and assistance in creating a comprehensive plan for end-of-life decisions.
-Ensure your wishes are known and respected with expert support.
-Initial consultation to determine additional services needed.
+Guidance and assistance in creating a comprehensive plan for end-of-life decisions.
+Ensure your wishes are known and respected.
+Identify additional services needed.

 Meet the Woman Behind Penultima: